clampz/ocr_project/README.md

 **dependancies**: python3

-in order to run, clone the repo and navigate to the clone folder in the command line.
+in order to run, download the repo and navigate to the downloaded folder in the command line.

 there you can change the inputs to the neural network in the *params* subfolder.
 I named my params file params.dat, so I run my neural net by typing the following in the command line